 Health and welfare

-Dog owners have a legal 'Duty of Care' to protect the welfare of their pets.
+Dog owners have a legal responsibility to protect the welfare of their pets.

 The Code of Practice for the Private Keeping of Dogs gives an overview of basic dog welfare and health requirements.